fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

       <li>express: at least one execution, can run for up to five minutes, useful for high-event-rate workflows, e.g IoT data streaming; pricing based on number of execution, durations and memory</li>
     </ul>
   </li>
+  <li>A Step Functions execution receives a JSON text as <a href="https://docs.aws.amazon.com/step-functions/latest/dg/input-output-resultpath.html">input</a> and passes that input to the first state in the workflow.
+Individual states receive JSON as input and usually pass JSON as output to the next state.
+Use <a href="https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-handling-error-conditions.html">ResultPath</a> in a Catch to include the error with the original input, instead of replacing it.</li>
 </ul>

 <p><b>AppFlow</b> <a href="https://docs.aws.amazon.com/appflow/latest/userguide/what-is-appflow.html">[1]</a>:</p>
 <ul>